-- (1) Subject to the terms of the trust, a trustee may resign his office: - (a) by giving at least 30 days notice in writing to the beneficiaries, the settlor, if living, and all his co-trustees.
-Such resignation shall take effect upon termination of such 30 day notice period or such earlier date as shall be agreed between the trustee resigning and the settlor, if living, and his co-trustees; - (b) with the approval of the Court; or - (c) otherwise in accordance with the terms of the trust. - (2) A resignation given in order to facilitate a breach of trust shall have no effect.
+- (1) Subject to the terms of the trust, a trustee may resign his office: - (a) by giving at least thirty (30) days' notice in writing to the person (if any) with the power to appoint a new trustee, and all his co-trustees (if any).
+Such resignation shall take effect upon termination of such thirty (30) day notice period or such earlier date as shall be agreed between the trustee resigning and the person (if any) with the power to appoint a new trustee, and his co-trustees (if any) provided that if no replacement trustee has been appointed within thirty (30) days following the giving of such notice and there are no continuing trustees, the trustee shall continue in office and seek the advice of the Court: - (b) with the approval of the Court; or - (c) otherwise in accordance with the terms of the trust. - (2) A resignation given in order to facilitate a breach of trust shall have no effect.